Space Poop Problem-Solvers Take Home Cash Prizes From NASA

 Currently, astronauts on spacewalks rely on diapers, which is a feasible solution for only a few hours at a time.
 As we explained in November, NASA is imagining a situation where an astronaut is stuck in a spacesuit for days — like during an emergency on future Orion missions, which could take astronauts far from Earth.

-The super-portable-bathroom solution has to work quickly easily, in micro-gravity, without impeding movement, for both men and women, for solid and liquid waste.
-It can either store waste in the suit, or expel it.
+The super-portable-bathroom solution has to work quickly, easily, in micro-gravity, without impeding movement, for both men and women, for solid and liquid waste.
+It can either store waste in the suit or expel it.
 And it has to be comfortable ... for up to six continuous days.

-Since the project launched on the HeroX crowdsourcing site back in October, nearly 20,000 people, from all over the world, submitted more than 5,000 ideas.
+Since the project launched on the HeroX crowdsourcing site in October, nearly 20,000 people, from all over the world, submitted more than 5,000 ideas.
 They were competing for a total of $30,000 in prizes.

 The winning solution came from Thatcher Cardon, an Air Force officer, family practice physician and flight surgeon.
 He says his design was inspired by minimally invasive surgical techniques — and a strong desire not to store the poop.